adersberger/istio-playground/adersberger-istio-by-example-lightning.md

 # Why?

+^
-^ You might ask why another Istio talk...
+You might ask why another Istio talk...
-^ The answer is...
+The answer is...

 ---

 ![fit](img/book.png)

+^
-^ Istio and service meshes are a hype right now
+Istio and service meshes are a hype right now
-^ out job is to ground this hype by providing real-life use cases ^ so what is Istio in 20 seconds?
+Our job is to ground this hype by providing real-life use cases So what is Istio in 20 seconds?

 ---

 ![](img/adersberger-istio-by-example/adersberger-istio-by-example.001.jpeg)

+^
-^ microservice applications do have a lot of crosscutting concerns to address to be cloud native
+microservice applications do have a lot of crosscutting concerns to address to be cloud native

 ---
 ![](img/adersberger-istio-by-example/adersberger-istio-by-example.002.png)

+^
-^ these concerns can be addressed by libraries
+these concerns can be addressed by libraries

 ---
 # Library Bloat
 ![](img/adersberger-istio-by-example/adersberger-istio-by-example.002.png)

+^
-^ but this leads to a library bloat
+but this leads to a library bloat

 ---

 ![](img/adersberger-istio-by-example/adersberger-istio-by-example.006.png)

+^
-^ so the idea is to move those concerns from the application side to the infrastructure side
+so the idea is to move those concerns from the application side to the infrastructure side

 ---

 ![](img/adersberger-istio-by-example/adersberger-istio-by-example.007.png)

+^
-^ and this is where Istio comes up.
+and this is where Istio comes up:
 It unburdens cloud native applications to address crosscutting concerns by themselves.

 ---
 #Setting the sails with Istio
 ![](img/purple-3054804.jpg)

+^
-^ now let's dig into Istio - example by example
-^ first task is to setup a Istio mesh
+now let's dig into Istio - example by example first task is to setup a Istio mesh

 ---
 # Baby step: Install a (local) Kubernetes cluster

 ![fit](img/docker.png)

+^
-^ it all begins with a k8s cluster
+it all begins with a k8s cluster

 ---
 # Step 1: Deploy Istio and a Sample Application